 Imagine yourself moving to a foreign country, full of hope but with no clue about the language, the system, the opportunities you will find.
 Your goal is to improve your life, and working will obviously be one of your priorities, still one of the biggest obstacles.
 It is possible that initially you will not be able to have a work permit, and this not only will make you socially vulnerable, but it will distance you from the ideal professional goal you have worked so much to accomplish.

 Those who leave their country, by choice or necessity, have aspirations and professional goals like everyone else, despite circumstances too often force them to put these dreams aside.
 How many talents remain hidden due to a system that does not sufficiently value the migrants it takes?
-How many of these, with the possibility to enroll in university, would be able to succeed and accomplish great projects, even for the country who’s hosting them?
+How many of them, having granted the possibility to enroll at university, would be able to succeed and accomplish great projects, even for the country who’s hosting them?

-To answer these issues and overcome the initial stalemate that too often compromises the entire process of integration and personal fulfillment, a team of young professional based in Italy has created Mygrants.
+To address these issues and overcome the initial stalemate that too often compromises the entire process of integration and personal fulfillment, a team of young professional based in Italy has created Mygrants.

 Mygrants is committed to discover the potential and talent of the migrants who arrive in Italy and access the reception routes, through a simple mobile phone app, which gives access to different training modules.

 As Aisha Coulabily, co-founder of Mygrants, explains, the idea of using an app to support migrants in defining their ideal training and working path, is linked to the fact that most of them are very young and know the web (buying a phone and a sim card is among arrival’s priorities).
 The training modules of Mygrants are offered in 3 languages (English, French and Italian), and their administration is designed to follow the standard integration path:

 Dependence, Resilience and Emancipation